Crypto

 There are a number of other fees you will want to look out for when buying Bitcoin:

-How much can I expect to pay to buy Bitcoin?
 In general, the price to buy Bitcoin consists of a fee per trade plus the cost to convert your fiat currency to Bitcoin.

-Is my Bitcoin purchase protected?
 No, your Bitcoin purchase is not protected by the Securities Investor Protection Corporation (SIPC).
-With certain exchanges, like Coinbase, fiat balances in individual accounts may be FDIC-insured up to $250,000 per account.
+With certain exchanges, like Coinbase, fiat balances in individual accounts may be insured

-What are other ways to buy or invest in Bitcoin?
-Outside of a cryptocurrency exchange or a traditional broker, you can use Bitcoin ATMs (they work like regular ATMs and can be found on Coin ATM Radar) or peer-to-peer owners, which is buying Bitcoin directly from another person.
+) or peer-to-peer owners, which is buying Bitcoin directly from another person.
 You can use tools like Bisq or Bitquick, though you should exercise caution, just as you would on sites like Craigslist.
-You can also acquire Bitcoin through a Bitcoin ETF, which, albeit an indirect way to buy Bitcoin, nevertheless gets you Bitcoin exposure.
+You can also acquire Bitcoin through a

-What information should I have handy at the time of purchase?
 You will need your SSN, the number to your bank account or debit card or credit card, and a legal picture ID in order to open a crypto account.
 Also, use a secure and private internet connection versus a coffee shop or hotel room WiFi.

 Ultimately, whether or not to buy Bitcoin is a personal decision.
 But, the steps are becoming easier and easier as cryptocurrency rises in popularity so learning how to buy Bitcoin is a useful skill that will serve you well for years to come.